Butser Hill

 History

 Butser Hill is an early example of a "takover site" - by the early 1960s the site was used for a microwave link between the radar station at Ventnor and the London Air Traffic Control (Heathrow, later West Drayton).
 This was itself appears to be successor to an earlier facility as documents in the CPRE archive suggest a "mast" was present by the early 1950s.
 A T-shaped building appears on the 1962 OS map, just west of the Post Office site.
 BT Archives has a sketch (see below) showing a version of the "standard tower" and an unusually large building.
 In practice a one-off tower design was adopted - a triangular structure constructed from steel tube.
 Some features are similar to the much later "Type 8A" tower.
 It appears the intention was to consolidate all dishes onto the Post Office structure and remove the existing tower(s).
-Photos showing progress as of 1965 show at two other structures with one dish for the radar link mounted on the roof of the existing building.
+Photos showing progress as of 1965 show at least two other structures with one dish for the radar link mounted on the roof of the existing building.

 Photos